A Comprehensive Analytical Model of the Dynamic Z-Pinch: V. Experimental Comparisons

-We minimize this function with respect to combinations $(r_{0},\!\gamma)$ by direct calculation for a range of $r_{0}$ values around $3.5\text{cm}$, the outer radius of the nozzle, and $\gamma$ values near 5/3, the adiabatic index for three degrees of freedom.\\ For the purposes of the following comparisons, the model was calibrated on COBRA shot 5532 using various diagnostics as shown in Figures \ref{Fig:5532-input} and \ref{Fig:5532-r} to obtain $(r_{0},\gamma) = (3.50\text{cm},1.39)$.
-These values appear quite reasonable since they respectively imply that the liner forms right at the outer wall of the supersonic gas puff nozzle and present a realistic adiabatic index for highly-ionized argon gas~\cite{Hsu2018}.
-We also note that all of the employed initial density profiles are based on a single standardized Planar Laser Induced Fluorescence (PLIF) measurement~\cite{PLIF}, which is then linearly scaled for each shot based on the plenum pressures of the three nozzles.
+We minimize this function with respect to combinations $(r_{0},\!\gamma)$ via direct calculation for values near $(3.50\text{cm},5/3)$.\\ For the purposes of the following comparisons, the model was calibrated on COBRA shot 5532 using various diagnostics as shown in Figs.~\ref{Fig:5532-input} and \ref{Fig:5532-r} to obtain $(r_{0},\gamma) = (3.50\text{cm},1.37)$.
+These values appear quite reasonable since they respectively imply that the liner forms right at the outer edge of the supersonic gas puff nozzle and present a realistic adiabatic index for highly ionized argon gas~\cite{Hsu2018}.
+We also note that all of the employed initial density profiles are based on a single standardized planar laser-induced fluorescence (PLIF) measurement~\cite{PLIF}, which is then linearly scaled for each shot based on the plenum pressures of the three nozzles.